 - Online: visit our How to Donate section

-- By phone: call your local International Waqf Fund office***
+- Phone: call your local International Waqf Fund office***

-- By cheque: send your cheque to your local International Waqf Fund ***
+- Cheque: send your cheque to your local International Waqf Fund ***

 Never.
 The Waqf Capital investment is Sharia compliant.